pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

         Size (in :term:`bits`) of a secret scalar for the curve (as generated by :func:`generate_private_key`).

-.. class:: EllipticCurvePrivateKeyWithSerialization

-    .. versionadded:: 0.8

-    This interface contains additional methods relating to serialization.
-    Any object with this interface also has all the methods from :class:`EllipticCurvePrivateKey`.

     .. method:: private_numbers()

         Create a :class:`EllipticCurvePrivateNumbers` object.